Protester throws Russian flags at Trump inside Capitol

 Trump was entering the lunch when a man who was standing with the media, posing as a journalist, tossed the flags at Trump and Senate Majority Leader Mitch McConnell, R-Ky.

-Trump didn't flinch as the flags headed his way, reacting only by giving a thumbs up.
+Trump didn't flinch as the airborne flags headed his way, reacting only by giving a thumbs up.

-"This president has conspired with agents of the Russian government," he yelled as he was subdued by security officials.
+"This president has conspired with agents of the Russian government," Clayton yelled as security officials subdued him.
 "We should be talking about treason in Congress, not about tax cuts!"

-Trump didn't appear to be in any danger at any moment, but the incident nevertheless appeared to be a security breach.
+Trump wasn't in any danger, but the incident nevertheless appeared to be a security breach.

 The group identifies itself on its website as "a network of populists who believe that the American government should represent we the people once again, that the economy should work for all of us, and that the internet should remain free and open for generations to come."